What Is the Right Time to Purchase Life Insurance?

 A permanent life insurance policy will remain in existence as long as you continue paying premiums.
 Some of the premiums you pay accumulate a cash value that you can apply toward retirement or borrow against for the rest of your life.
 Whole life insurance premiums are fixed for life, while universal life insurance policies allow for adjustments to the premiums and benefits.

 Term life insurance, whole life insurance, and universal life insurance all have their pros and cons, and it can be confusing.
-If you believe that it may be the right time for you to purchase a life insurance policy, our knowledgeable agent at L & A Insurance Services in Phoenix, AZ can advise you and guide you through the process.
+If you believe that it may be the right time for you to purchase a life insurance policy, our knowledgeable agent at L & A Insurance Services in Scottsdale, Arizona can advise you and guide you through the process.